mjordan/islandora_migrate_cdm_collections/README.md

 ## Creating Drupal nodes for collections

 If the `--create_node_with_content_type=mycontenttype` option is included, a Drupal node of the specified content type will be created.
+You must create this content type before running the drush command.
 The content type must contain the following fields:

  * title
  * cdm_alias (field type = Text, widget = Text field)